alexsky177/chat/readme.md

 Button web search changed to Light or Dark theme.

-You can this app local on your home or job computer.
+You can run this sie local on your home or job computer.
 How to install localhost:
 https://stackoverflow.com/questions/38497334/how-to-run-html-file-on-localhost
 Can use Pyton or Node.js